xray-imaging/meta-cli/docs/source/api.rst

 Bruker SkyScan 1272
 ===================

 The Bruker SkyScan 1272 instruments generates .log and .oog files.
-An example is available at :ref:`Bruker files`.
+An example is available at :ref:`Bruker`.